 “Just because you’re oily, doesn’t mean your goal should be to eliminate oil from your routine.
 Oftentimes, oily prone individuals over-exfoliate or strip their skin of their natural oils, causing our sebaceous glands to pump up the oil production to compensate for the dryness,” says Fahs.
 So for the skin to find the moisture that it craves, facial oil can help find balance in your sebum levels so that you won’t break out as often.

 This doesn’t mean you have a green light to put any facial oil onto your skin and call it a day.
-But as long as you’re exfoliating correctly (so that oil, bacteria and dead skin aren’t getting trapped in your pores), there are definitely some oils that will work better for your skin type and can leave your skin looking glowy and healthy.
+But as long as you’re exfoliating correctly (so that oil, bacteria and dead skin aren’t getting trapped in your pores), there are definitely some oils that will work better for your skin type.
+Make sure to avoid these acne routine mistakes so you can leave your skin looking glowy and healthy.

 Here’s what you need to know to do it right: